brianschrameck/arlo-cam-api/README.md

 You can't use the camera's native direct-join-to-WiFi functionality; you must pair the camera as you would to a base station.

-Finally, while you can use the API to control the camera (e.g. set quality, arm/disarm), there is NO state maintained; if the camera restarts, or falls off WiFi and rejoins/reregisters, it will be reprovisioned with the defaults, so you will need to issue your commands to the camera again.
+Finally, you can use the API to control the camera (e.g. set quality, arm/disarm).
+The current `registerSet` configuration for the camera is stored in the database after each change, so if the camera restarts, or falls off WiFi and rejoins/reregisters, it will be reprovisioned with what is had previously and you don't need to reissue API calls.

 The default video quality can be set with the `VideoQualityDefault` config option.
 The options are device specific.
 * Cameras: `low`, `medium`, `high`, `subscription`, `insane`.
 Default: `insane`